 by Rebecca Hales.

-Yet he also cites prominent writers, among them my friend filmmaker and writer T Cooper, who do a tremendous amount of character pre-planning: they make charts and lists and build their character from the ground up, deciding everything from pets and food intolerances to favorite films to their love history and what jobs they held as teenagers.
+Yet he also cites prominent writers, among them friend, filmmaker, and writer T Cooper, who do a tremendous amount of character pre-planning: they make charts and lists and build their character from the ground up, deciding everything from pets and food intolerances to favorite films to their love history and what jobs their characters held as teenagers.

 Whether you’re more comfortable having a bare outline as your starting point or you prefer a 10-page spreadsheet, by beginning with a few key issues to get to know your characters, you’re sure to be able to speak to their hearts with authenticity, so they feel real, complicated, and above all are interesting to read.